-The ACCCA Mentor Program is a statewide, year-long professional development course that provides an invaluable personal and professional development experience for selected individuals.
-Program participants are selected for demonstrating a potential for expanded leadership roles in their current, or future, responsibilities with the California Community College system.
+The ACCCA Mentor Program is a statewide, year-long professional development course that provides an invaluable personal and professional development experience.
+Program participants are selected for demonstrating a potential for expanded leadership roles in their current, or future, responsibilities with the California community college system.

 Participants who do not attend all mandatory activities will not graduate from the program.

-Graduation (at the Annual ACCCA Conference): February 21-23, 2018 in Santa Rosa (registration included in program fee/accommodations are paid by participant)
+Graduation (at the Annual ACCCA Conference): February 20-22, 2019 in Rancho Mirage (registration included in program fee/accommodations are paid by participant)

 Goals of the ACCCA Mentor Program

 - To identify administrators, faculty and staff who have demonstrated a potential for expanded leadership roles in their current responsibilities with the California Community College system.

 - To provide learning experiences to expand and enhance participant’s current leadership skills and abilities.